-Standard Carbon can help you understand Carbon Footprint reports.
+Standard Carbon has all the answers.
 These Frequently Asked Questions below help with most queries.
 If you can’t find the answer to your question, feel free to Contact Us.

 What is a Carbon Footprint?

-A carbon footprint is generated when you or your business perform an action that creates green house gas emissions.
-For example, burning gasoline when we drive or use company vehicles, heating buildings and using coal powered electricity.
+A carbon footprint is generated when you or your business perform an action that creates greenhouse gas emissions.
+For example, burning gasoline when we drive or use company vehicles, heating buildings and using coal-powered electricity.
 The main goal of a Carbon footprint report is to identify the major sources of the company’s emissions so then appropriate actions can be taken.
-Unlike other Carbon Footprint calculators Standard Carbon reports include emissions from the entire company’s supply chain.
+Unlike other companies, Standard Carbon reports include emissions from the entire company’s operations and supply chain.
+If you’re on a budget you can try out our newly developed software SCOP3.

 Does the size of my business matter?